Today, I’m sharing how to do popcorn ceiling asbestos testing, what supplies are needed for mail-in asbestos testing and the cost.

 Follow the instructions on the asbestos test kit to send in.
 If you go with Schneider Labs, they will have you create an account on their website.
 You can track when the kit arrives in their lab and they update results and send you an email when they get the kit processed.

-Asbestos Testing Results
+Asbestos Ceiling Testing Results

 When you get your report, it will look like this (I’ve hidden personal information on mine):